Nicolas Wähling: Canada

-In July 2024, he signed with Canadian Premier League club Cavalry FC until December 2025.
+In July 2024, Wähling signed with Canadian Premier League club Cavalry FC until December 2025.
 He made his debut on 13 July against York United FC.
 Wähling would score his first goal for the club in a 6-0 win in the 2025 Canadian Championship against League1 Alberta side Edmonton Scottish.

+Return to Germany

+In January 2026, Wähling signed with FC Carl Zeiss Jena in the German fourth tier Regionalliga Nordost.

 Personal life

 Wähling is the son of a German father and an English mother.
 He is the younger brother of Alexander Wähling and the older brother of Oliver, Christopher, and Jaime, all of whom are also footballers.